shamanec/GADS/docs/provider.md

-## Prepare WebDriverAgent on macOS - (read the full paragraph)
+## Prepare WebDriverAgent - (read the full paragraph)
+By using my custom WebDriverAgent you can have faster tap/swipe interactions on iOS devices (the provider configuration should be set to use the custom WebDriverAgent through GADS UI).
+You can use mainstream WebDriverAgent as well

 ### Custom WebDriverAgent
-By using my custom WebDriverAgent you can have faster tap/swipe interactions on iOS devices.
-The provider configuration should be set to use the custom WebDriverAgent through GADS UI

 - Download the code of the `main` branch from my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent)
 - Unzip the code in any folder.
 - Open WebDriverAgent.xcodeproj in Xcode